kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 -->

-The integration tests will cover the lifecycle of the `VolumeSnapshotDelta` and `DriverDiscovery` resources.
+The integration tests will cover the lifecycle of the `VolumeSnapshotDelta` and `VolumeSnapshotDeltaServiceConfiguration` resources.
 Test cases will be included to ensure that the `VolumeSnapshotDelta` resource works only with the `CREATE` operation.
-The typical CRUD operations of a CRD will work with the `DriverDiscovery` resource.
+The typical CRUD operations of a CRD will work with the `VolumeSnapshotDeltaServiceConfiguration` resource.

-The validation logic of the `VolumeSnapshotDelta` resource will also be covered, to ensure the aggregated API server serves the CBT request only if the required `VolumeSnapshot` and `DriverDiscovery` resources exist.
+The validation logic of the `VolumeSnapshotDelta` resource will also be covered, to ensure the aggregated API server serves the CBT request only if the required `VolumeSnapshot` and `VolumeSnapshotDeltaServiceConfiguration` resources exist.
 If they don't, the request will fail.

 The integration tests setup will require the following fixtures: